 This can also include the cost of witnesses and consultants for determining child custody.

-How Can You Reduce The Cost For Divorce In Georgia?
+How Can You Reduce The Cost of Divorce In Georgia?

-Okay, I’m betting with the sticker shock of how much the cost for divorce in Georgia you’re probably trying to figure out how to reduce the cost for divorce.
+Okay, I’m betting with the sticker shock of how much the cost of divorce in Georgia you’re probably trying to figure out how to have a cheap divorce in Georgia now.

 There are ways to reduce the costs of divorce, so let’s go over how to have a more affordable divorce.

-The first one is to do your own divorce papers.
+The first way to have a cheap divorce in Georgia is to do your own divorce papers.

-This is going to be the best route to have a low cost divorce in Georgia.
+An uncontested divorce is going to be the best route to have a cheap divorce in Georgia.